What’s a typical personal loan limit?

 To illustrate just how much interest you’ll pay, here’s a table comparing three different loan amounts, all with 10% interest.
 We used Upstart’s interest rate calculator to get an estimate of the monthly payment and total interest paid for each loan.

-As you can see, keeping your loan amount low with a short repayment period is the best way to avoid paying an arm and a leg in interest.
+As you can see, keeping your loan amount low with a short repayment period is the best way to avoid paying more than you’d want in interest.
 The larger the loan and the longer your term, the more the lender charges you.
 For a $15,000 loan, you’ll pay close to $6,000 in interest alone.
-And that’s for a 10% interest rate, which is lower than the average personal loan interest rate.
+And that’s for a 10% interest rate; you’ll pay more if your loan has a higher interest rate.

 » MORE: Interest rates and how they work